Tedby141/Tedby141/README.md

 <sup>I'm a chronically online PonyTown player, which is most definitely where you found this.</sup>

 <sup>As you can see, I'm 18.
-I'm afab and agender who uses any pronouns.
+I'm afab but t-masc agender who uses any pronouns.
 I'm neurodivergent and a mentally ill+disordered person, so be like, patient with me?
 I guess?</sup>

 <sup>What you'll see here is basic info like dni's and byi's.
 And by the way, I rarely (NEVER) start conversations first.
 Approach me first, thank you.</sup>

 <details>

 <summary>BYI</summary>

-<sup>★ I'm a nonsharing Simon "[ghost](https://callofduty.fandom.com/wiki/Simon_%22Ghost%22_Riley_(Reboot))" Riley and [Nikto](https://callofduty.fandom.com/wiki/Nikto) selfshipper!
-I am very emotionally attached to these two characters!!
-Even if you don't like it, please respect the fact that it distracts me and makes me healthier mental wise :))</sup>

 <sup>☆ I'm very quiet usually, i'm very introverted unless I'm with friends.</sup>